• Menu

 • Serve these cookies alongside crispy Guatemalan champurradas and hot cocoa.
 Or try them with our Hot Spiced Christmas Tea or Guatemalan ponche de frutas (hot fruit punch).

 If you make this recipe, please rate it and tag us on Pinterest @atastefortravel with #atastefortravel.
-We’d love to see your food photos!
+We’d love to see them!

 Iced chocolate eggnog cookies on a white plate.